marinecoders/marines.dev/docs/blog/posts/william.crum/new-marine-coders-website.md

 </a>

 ## Moving Marine Coders website from Jekyll to MkDocs
 Our new Marine Coders website tries to fix all of the issues we noticed with the old site.
-Our new site seeks to have better page quality, less dependencies, consistent styles, be more extensible, more emendable with Open Graph and more!
+Our new site seeks to have better page quality, less dependencies, consistent styles, be more extensible, more embeddable with Open Graph and more!

   - [MkDocs](https://www.mkdocs.org/)
   - [Mkdocs Material Theme](https://squidfunk.github.io/mkdocs-material/)